Boston Ferns are a great non-toxic and fast-growing plant so perfect to have around the home.

 What methods can I use to propagate my Boston Fern?

 So this is where things get interesting.
-There are several ways you can propagate a Boston Fern, some of which are easier than others.
-The most common method of propagating Boston Ferns is through the division of the mother plant.
+There are several different methods for a Boston Fern, some of which are easier than others.
+The most common method is through the division of the mother plant.
 For this, you need quite a bushy and mature plant as it requires cutting away a chunk.
 You might also want to propagate through runners and spores but these methods are a lot tricker.
 Below we will go over the two methods of division and runners but using spores is a lot more difficult so we tend to leave that to the professionals.

 To be able to divide your Boston Fern you’ll need to cut sections of the plant, including the root system.
 To do this, carefully take your plant out of its pot.
-Boston Ferns have quite delicate leaves so don’t tug too hard at the plant to remove it or you risk causing quite a bit of damage.
+These plants have quite delicate leaves so don’t tug too hard at the plant to remove it or you risk causing quite a bit of damage.

 Shake off the potting mix around the roots and run your fingers through the roots if they are quite packed together.